Episode 28 – What do your clients need to feel to buy

 That is huge.

-What it means is it doesn’t matter how strong your emotional case is, if people feel nothing they have no basis to make a decision.
+What that means is it doesn’t matter how strong your case is, if people feel nothing they have no basis to make a decision.

 Does what I am selling evoke strong emotions?